May 25, 2015

 If you have ever taken online course chances are your progress is being tracked.
 After successfully completing a course, students are typically rewarded.
 Online schools or interactive courses tend to follow this paradigm.
 Doing this allows a user to feel a sense of accomplishment.
 Obtaining a reward promotes further progression and less hesitation.
 Users want to feel welcome and safe enough to proceed without running into conflicts or errors.
 If errors come about then the necessary information needs to be presented in such a way that doesn't cause panic.

 Team Treehouse offers online courses to those interested in learning about web design and development.
 Through each course, a user is tracked for their progress.
 The course consists of a series of videos and challenges to help you learn a specific skill set along the way.
 If you make it past a set milestone you receive awards or badges to indicate you've made through the course.
 Receiving a reward means you are one step closer to learning your new skill and being able to master it effectively.

 Much like Treehouse, Code School offers online courses that teach you along a path of tutorials to learn a specific skill set.
 The big difference between Treehouse and Code School is simply how they teach.
-Treehouse seems a little more like a classroom based experience (similar to a university) and Code School takes that concept by adding a bit of unique quirks such as illustrations, animations and fun videos to help you along the way set to a particular theme.
-Try the Rails For Zombies course for free and get the general idea.
+Treehouse seems a little more like a classroom-based experience (similar to a university) and Code School takes that concept by adding a few unique quirks such as illustrations, animations, and fun videos to help you along the way set to a particular theme.
+Try the Rails For Zombies course for free and get a general idea.

 If you're from planet Earth you have probably heard of the popular company called McDonald's.
 Every year the company re-introduces its Monopoly sweepstakes that allow their customers to participate in a chance to win a multitude of prizes.
 Buying more of McDonald's products earns any customer a better shot at winning prizes.